 Michael Otto is a co-founder and initiator of numerous well-known and ground-breaking initiatives for German industry.
 Within the Foreign Trade Association of German Retailers in 2001, he encouraged the working out of a solution for the industry in which member companies agreed to commit their suppliers to compliance with minimum standards, and to train them to do this.
 Since the end of 2004 this model has been carried out under the auspices of the FTA as the Business Social Compliance Initiative (BSCI).
 In 2000, together with Hapag-Lloyd AG, he initiated the employment initiative from which the Hamburg Basic Secondary School Model developed in 2001; this facilitates the seamless transfer of pupils leaving secondary school into an unsubsidised vocational training scheme.

-Through his commitment, the initiative ‘2° – German Business Leaders for Climate Protection’ emerged in 2007; it has now developed into an affiliation of ten leading representatives of the German economy who actively support the German government in the development and implementation of globally effective and market-based climate policy on a national and international level.
+Through Prof. Dr. Michael Otto’s commitment, the initiative ‘Foundation "KlimaWirtschaft" – German Businesses for Climate Protection ’ was established in 2007.
+It has now grown into an affiliation of 31 leading representatives of the German business community who actively support the German Federal Government in developing and implementing a globally effective, market-based climate policy on both a national and international level.

 Prof Dr Michael Otto carries the German Grand Merit Cross with Star.